thresh97/aws-vmseries-builds/blueprints/vmseries-gwlb-asg-warmpool-3nic-authcodes-aws-secrets/README.md

 ### Overview
 This blueprint builds an AWS Autoscaling Group with Warmpool of VM Series NGFW firewalls integrated with a GWLB.
-This is a greenfield deployment that is similar to the PAN VM Series Centralized AWS GWLB Reference Architecture with Centralized Egress and E/W Inspection via TGW and Distributed Ingress inspection
+This is a greenfield deployment that is similar to the PAN VM Series Centralized AWS GWLB Reference Architecture with Centralized Egress and E/W Inspection via TGW and Distributed Ingress inspection.
+It uses AWS Secrets for Basic instance meta-data based bootstrapping.
+It also uses two dataplane interfaces with the optional overlay routing functionality of the GWLB VM series integration.

 # Infrastructure Components
 - TGW